jakodelu/Software-Engineering-Project---Solar-Panel-Analyzer/README.md

 ## Running

 Only after above instructions, SPA can be executed only by CLI (Command Line Interface).
-There are 2 different modes of running: unsing GUI and directly from Terminal.
+There are 2 different modes of running: using GUI and directly from Terminal.

 ### 1) Using GUI